L-Acoustics/wireshark-mvu/doc/mvu-specifications.md

 - the control_data_length is smaller than the minimum allowed value of 20
 - the control_data_length is greater than the maximum allowed value of 254
 - there are not enough bytes in the payload to satisfy the control_data_length
+- in an MVU response with the NOT_IMPLEMENTED_FLAG set to 1, the control_data_length does not have the same value as in the originating MVU command in the packet capture

+#### Rules for `mvu.expert.control_data_length_warning`

+This expert field is added to the tree with severity level set to Error when the control_data_length is unexpected.

+This can happen when:

 - there are bytes in the payload that exceed the position defined by the control_data_length (with the exception of padding bytes added to achieve the Ethernet minimum frame size)
-- in an MVU response with the NOT_IMPLEMENTED_FLAG set to 1, the control_data_length does not have the same value as in the originating MVU command in the packet capture

 ###### Example